 Develop a Consistent Brand

 Your traditional and digital marketing should have the same basic message – they should accurately represent your business.
 It requires having a consistent brand that you’re confident in.
 If you want to be an eco-friendly, activist brand, then do so across all channels.
-If you wish to be professional and focus on your experience, your online and offline promotions should show that.
+Your online and offline promotions should show that if you wish to be professional and focus on your experience.
 Otherwise, your hybrid marketing will not work; you’ll confuse customers with disparate messaging, failing the campaign.
-So before you try a hybrid strategy, take the time to define and establish your brand.
-It will help you with marketing in the future as well.Finally, some marketers use hybrid marketing to denote marketing done by different teams together - an in-house department and an outside company or expert.
+So, before you try a hybrid strategy, take the time to define and establish your brand.
+It will help you with marketing in the future as well.Finally, some marketers use hybrid marketing to denote marketing done by different marketing teams - an in-house department and an outside company or expert.
 Click To Tweet

 Adjust to the Platform

-One of the most challenging things to do when running a hybrid strategy is knowing how to get the most out of every channel you use.
+One of the most challenging things when running a hybrid strategy is knowing how to get the most out of every channel you use.
 Since you’ll be using different online and offline platforms, you’ll need to adapt your content to each channel individually.
-A brochure that you send out by mail will, for example, need to focus on all the different products or services you’re offering.
+A brochure you send out by mail will, for example, need to focus on all the different products or services you’re offering.
 On the other hand, when using social media for marketing, it’s better to focus on short yet effective messages to establish your brand and improve your relationships with customers.
 Ultimately, the messaging needs to be consistent.
 How you present it, however, should be unique to the platform.

 Collect Relevant Data